 Excerpt from Recipes & Diet Advice for Endometriosis

-Many different plants produce compounds that may mimic or interact with estrogen hormones.
+Many different plants produce compounds that may mimic or interact with oestrogen hormones.
 At least 20 compounds have been identified in at least 300 plants from more than 16 different plant families.
-Referred to as phytoestrogens, these compounds are weaker than natural estrogens and are found in herbs and seasonings (garlic, parsley), grains (soybeans, wheat, and rice), vegetables (beans, carrots, and potatoes), fruits (dates, pomegranates, cherries, apples) and drink (coffee).
+Referred to as phytoestrogens, these compounds are weaker than natural oestrogens and are found in herbs and seasonings (garlic, parsley), grains (soybeans, wheat, and rice), vegetables (beans, carrots, and potatoes), fruits (dates, pomegranates, cherries, apples) and drink (coffee).

 Most of us are exposed to many of these natural compounds through food (fruits, vegetables, meat).
 The two most studied groups of phytoestrogens are the lignans (compounds found in whole grains, fibres, flax seeds, and many fruit and vegetables) and the isoflavones (found in soybeans and other legumes).
 Because scientists have found phytoestrogens in human urine and blood samples, we know that these compounds can be absorbed into our bodies.